Serendipity (film): Production

-Serendipity was shot in New Jersey, New York City, Ontario, and San Francisco, California in the summer of 2000.
-Following the 9/11 attacks, images of the World Trade Center towers were digitally removed from all skyline shots of New York City.
-Jennifer Aniston was offered the role of Sara Thomas but turned it down to avoid being type-cast in romantic comedies.
+Serendipity was shot in New Jersey, New York City, Ontario, and San Francisco in the summer of 2000.
+Following the September 11 attacks, images of the World Trade Center towers were digitally removed from all skyline shots of New York City.
+Jennifer Aniston was offered the role of Sara Thomas but turned it down to avoid being typecast in romantic comedies.
 Carla Gugino and Claire Forlani auditioned for the role of Sara Thomas.

 Release

 Serendipity premiered at the 2001 Toronto International Film Festival.
-The film opened at #2 at the U.S. box office earning $13,309,241 in its opening weekend, behind Training Day.
+The film opened at number two at the US box office earning $13.3 million on its opening weekend, behind Training Day.
 With an estimated budget of $28 million, this was the first of Chelsom's films to turn a profit.
 After some of the biggest commercial failures of all time (Town & Country), Serendipity marked the first of several box-office successes for Chelsom, peaking in 2009 with Hannah Montana: The Movie.
-The film grossed $50,294,317 in the domestic box office and $27,221,987 internationally for a worldwide total of $77,516,304.
+The film grossed $50.3 million at the domestic box office and $27.2 million internationally for a worldwide total of $77.5 million.